plumvillage/newsletter/src/2024/en/articles/sr-tam-duc--a-drop-of-water-in-the-sangha-river.md

 The cooking retreat this year was a joy as the New Hamlet welcomed many friends.
 Nature generously offered daily midnight rains that provided for the cool the following day.
 A woman who was a bit senior in age, on learning of this retreat at the very last minute when the registration link was already closed, had pleaded with the office team to allow her to sign up.
 She said that it didn’t matter if she couldn’t sleep in the dormitory or even had to pitch a tent on the hamlet’s grounds.
 She only needed a space near the vegetable garden for her tent as long as she could participate in the retreat.
 I felt so much compassion for her when I heard about her situation.
 In the end, someone canceled their registration last-minute, so she was able to register for the retreat after all.

-Before the retreat started, the monastic sisters worked hard to test the recipes and invited the sangha to sample the food in the kitchen, with the slogan “*happy cooking, happy moment*”.
-Thanks to the skillfulness of the MC, the interactions between the monastic chefs and audience were filled with fits of uninhibited laughter.
+Before the retreat started, the monastic sisters worked hard to test the recipes and invited the sangha to sample the food in the kitchen, with the slogan *“happy cooking, happy moment.”* Thanks to the skillfulness of the MC, the interactions between the monastic chefs and audience were filled with fits of uninhibited laughter.
 The recipes were not too complicated, but the joy, sense of humor, and ease of the sisters while on stage left many unforgettable memories for the lay friends.
 Everyone was delighted to not only get to learn how to cook the dishes but also to find them on the serving tables the next day.

 Throughout the week, aside from the cooking demonstrations, everyone also received nourishment from the Dharma talks, Dharma sharing sessions, and the presentations on the Five Mindfulness Trainings and Beginning Anew.
 Embraced by the collective energy, I believe each member of the retreat more or less could taste the fruits of the practice.